ioltuszyk/Slider/README.md

 ### Installation

-The required files are included in the source and library directories,
+The required files are included in the source and library directories.

 ### Todo

-Generate alpha-beta tree, propagation of heuristic value, enhance multithreading capabilities, optimize heuristic evaluation
+Enhance multithreading capabilities, better memory management, and optimize heuristic evaluation

 ### License